ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Brownfield, or heavily impeded by tech debt with unclear paths for paydown/refactoring
 * Regularly changing or saddled with unpredictable priorities
 * Dependent on adopting new and different tools and patterns that can introduce unexpected costs in the first few implementations
-* Assigned to a brand-new team that doesn t have a history working together or on these types of projects
+* Assigned to a brand-new team that doesn't have a history working together or on these types of projects

 ### Cooldown/Innovation Sprints